 Wichita State University Libraries has many reference books, ebooks and other reference sources listed on this library guide.
-Except for the Reference Books in Print page, this library guide is not intended to be a comprehensive list.
+Except for the Print Reference Collection page, this library guide is not intended to be a comprehensive list.
 New books are added to our collections every week!
 If you don't find what you need on these pages, please ask a librarian for help.

 Some of these reference books are in the Reference Stacks in Ablah Library, while other books are located elsewhere in Ablah Library, one of our satellite libraries, or available electronically.
 Our satellite libraries are the Chemistry Library, located in 127 McKinley Hall and Thurlow Lieurance Memorial Music Library located in 313 Jardine Hall.
 Click here for a campus map and click here for a floor guide to Ablah Library.

 A few reference books may be checked out, but most of the books listed on these pages must be used in the building in which they are housed.
 But we have quite a few e-books, too!
 You must be a WSU student, faculty or staff member to read an e-book when off-campus.

 This library guide is all about our e-book collections: